mfilej/diploma-thesis/README.md

 At this point we are ready to generate some text.
 Run the following command multiple times for different results:

-  mix artisan.sim example/demo.hmm | mix artisan.decode example/demo.key
+  mix artisan.sim example/demo.hmm 100 | mix artisan.decode example/demo.key

+The argument `100` indicates that we want to generate 100 words (including punctuation).

 ## Tasks for training and simulating Hidden Markov Models